How to make yourself pee when you really need to go? Lets study the options together to find the right solution for you.

-How to make yourself pee.
-For a great many people, especially men, shy bladder syndrome is a painful and embarrassing reality.
+For a great many people, particularly men, shy bladder syndrome is an awkward and somewhat embarrassing reality and, take it from me, I know what youre going through.
 Often this condition has deep psychological roots.
 Roots which may not always be obvious and hence can be difficult to treat.
-Rest assured though it really is possible to overcome shy bladder, take back control and start living again!
+Take it from me though, it really is possible to overcome shy bladder, take back control and start living again!

 Paruresis – How To Make Yourself Pee

 Any paruretic will tell you and we both know, shy bladder syndrome can make for a lonely world.
 How many times have you sat in a bar with friends and discussed it?
 How often do you see people reading about it?
 The answers are probably never!
 It’s one of those conditions that’s regarded as funny, weird or embarrassing.
 One that somehow means you’re left to feel less of a person.

 I’ve noticed more publicity of late but the way that people regard this condition isn’t going to change overnight.
 So, right now, if you’re struggling to make yourself pee when you need to, I’m pretty sure you won’t feel particularly comfortable about discussing with friends or family.
 If youre anything like me you’ll prefer to treat or manage it yourself, discretely and in complete privacy.

 I can relate to this and, whilst being confident and comfortable enough to share with a close confidante will certainly help the process, I’m not going to suggest that you publicise it to the world because you CAN overcome shy bladder syndrome by yourself.
 No one else need know.

 How To Make Yourself Pee For A Drugs Test